joezbub/Shamir-for-Cloud-Environments/README.md

 ## Performance

-The protocol can encrypt and split a 1 MB file in about 2.5 seconds and combine and decrypt in about 2 seconds.
+The protocol can encrypt and split a 1 MB file according to a (2, 3) scheme in about 2.5 seconds and combine and decrypt in about 2 seconds.